Edmonton river

 Everyone is invited to vote and comment on their favorite.

-We thank those who contribute, the proceeds will be used to support the Orange Shirt Society.
+We thank those who contribute, the proceeds will be used to support causes including the Orange Shirt Society.

-Each autumn submissions are considered by independent designers and local leaders including from Indigenous communities.
+Each autumn the submitted art is considered by independent designers and local leaders including from Indigenous communities.

-Submissions are shared via our website, e-news and poster to obtain feedback, and may be included in a festival along the river.
+Submissions are shared via our website, e-news and posters to obtain feedback and refine images through a co-creation process.

-Images may be made available on merchandise at locations such as the TMK and Edmonton Arts Council Shop.
+Designs are then made available on merchandise at the TMK and Edmonton Arts Council shops and local attractions.

 Submissions remain the property of whoever designed them, and they are free to use their designs however they wish.

-1. Reflect the natural beauty and wildlife of the region while also respecting reconciliation goals
+1. Reflect an authentic dimension of the region while also respecting reconciliation goals,

-3. Evaluated as a single image and brief text
+3. Presented as a single image and brief text for evaluation and feedback.

 3. We offer to help produce & distribute merchandise and donate to a local charity from the proceeds.